 I have a bad feeling.
 Something is wrong.
-I grab the phone and call my pal June.
+I grab the phone and call my friend Junya.
 She’s the invincible 86 year-old wife of the 90+ Eddy- tender war vet, family guy and my senior crush.
 I can’t stop blogging about them and their fluffy, little pooch- who first winked at me from a park bench last summer, yanking me into their triangle of love.

 Eddy?
 My heart leaps into my throat.

-June’s lungs grasp for air.
-He… he… He can’t stay at home without her.
+He can’t stay at home without her.
 He spent the week she was gone in a nursing home.
-He…he… He says he liked it.
-I hear Eddy in the background.
-I liked it.

 Sgniezka.
 Eddy whispers her name.
 Why she get sick?
 How can she die?